struct/isoalloc/PERFORMANCE.md

 `DISABLE_CANARY` can be set to 1 to disable the creation and verification of canary chunks.
 This removes a useful security feature but will significantly improve performance and RSS.

+`MASK_PTRS` is enabled by default and causes the `user_pages_start` and `bitmap_start` pointers stored in every zone's metadata to be XOR'd with a per-zone random secret between alloc and free operations.
+This protects against attackers who can read or corrupt zone metadata.
+Each alloc and free pays a small cost for these XOR operations.
+Setting `MASK_PTRS=0` removes this overhead at the cost of this security property.

+`CANARY_COUNT_DIV` in `conf.h` controls what fraction of chunks in a zone are reserved as canaries.
+It is used as a right-shift on the total chunk count: `chunk_count >> CANARY_COUNT_DIV`.
+The default value of 7 reserves less than 1% of chunks.
+Increasing this value reduces canary density and frees more chunks for user allocations; decreasing it increases security coverage at the cost of usable memory.

+`ZONE_ALLOC_RETIRE` in `conf.h` controls how frequently zones are retired and replaced.
+A zone is retired once it has completed `ZONE_ALLOC_RETIRE * max_chunk_count_for_zone` total alloc/free cycles.
+Lowering this value causes zones to be replaced more often, reducing the window for use-after-free exploitation but increasing the frequency of zone creation. `BIG_ZONE_ALLOC_RETIRE` is the equivalent for big zones.

+`SMALL_MEM_STARTUP` reduces the number and size of default zones created at startup.
+This decreases initial RSS at the cost of more frequent zone creation for programs with diverse allocation sizes.

+`STRONG_SIZE_ISOLATION` enforces stricter isolation by size class.
+When enabled, chunk sizes are rounded up to a smaller set of buckets which increases isolation between differently-sized allocations.
+This may increase per-allocation waste but reduces cross-size heap exploitation primitives.

 By default IsoAlloc will attempt to use Huge Pages (for both Linux and Mac OS) for any allocations that are a multiple of 2 mb in size.
 This is the default huge page size on most systems but it might not be on yours.
 On Linux you can check the value for your system by running the following command:

 ```